Why do hawks have good eyesight? How Good Is a Hawk’s Vision?

 Some animals have the innate capacity to perceive ultraviolet light, whereas people require a special device called a black light to do so.
 The hawks are a wonderful example of this.
 Let us now find out how good is a hawk’s vision.

 The vision of a hawk is unparalleled in the animal realm.
 Hawks have excellent vision, which enables them to spot prey from a distance of many kilometers.
-Hawks are able to successfully hunt animals thanks to this and other adaptations.
+Hawks can successfully hunt animals thanks to this and other adaptations.

-Hawks have a vision that extends to such great distances that they are able to notice small animals from kilometers away and then swoop down on them as soon as possible before the animals can escape or hide.
+Hawks have a vision that extends to such great distances that they can notice small animals from kilometers away and then swoop down on them as soon as possible before the animals can escape or hide.

-Hawks have excellent vision despite the fact that their size and the size of their eyes are not proportional to one another, as is the case with most other animals.
+Hawks have excellent vision even though their size and the size of their eyes are not proportional to one another, as is the case with most other animals.

 Sclerotic rings are bony structures that surround the eyes of hawks and provide an additional layer of protection for the eyes.